athomas-halozyme/pipeline-scraper/README.md

 - A generic table parser is provided as a fallback

 ## Notes
 - Some pages may load dynamically.
 This project uses `requests + BeautifulSoup`.
-If JavaScript rendering is required, we can add a Playwright/Selenium fallback later.
+If JavaScript rendering is required, we then add a Playwright agent to mimick user navigation and trigger rendering.
 - Parsing rules evolve; keep parsers small, tested, and company-specific.